mvictor10/projeto-inovacao-ifba/README.md

 ```bash
 mysql -u {username} -p
 ```
-Now we will execute query to create database
+Now we will execute query to create the database
 ```sql
 CREATE DATABASE image_db;
 ```